 It's easy to locate titles online by a simple search engine inquiry using an author's name.
 Some favorites are: Tozer - Knowledge of the Holy, Lewis - Chronicles of Narnia (Fiction aimed at children but the imagery of what is really real is glorious), Martin Lloyd-Jones - Spiritual Depression, and Jonathan Edwards - Religious Affections.

 In addition, I make no apologies that I have been greatly influenced by a living author.
 (These others are all dead, and their books do not tend to show up on garage sales) John Piper of Bethlehem Baptist Church in Minneapolis, MN has been a great blessing to me.
 His writing feeds my soul.
 Future Grace, Pleasures of God, Desiring God, and God is the Gospel are all worth digesting.

 BUT, put all these mens' work on one side of the scale and the Bible on the other; the Bible side shoots down and the other works go flying into space.
 Read the Bible - its author is God.

 Grace Bible Fellowship is a co-operative member of the B.R.I.C.K ministry which provides practical and/or financial help for those with urgent needs.

 1. Food Donations: Donations have dropped substantially.
 Please consider donating non-perishable food items to help stock our shelves OR make a cash donation so we can purchase needed items to fill in where needed.

 2. Help spread the word that our food shelf is open on Thursdays from 9 am to 7 pm.

-For more information on The BRICK and how you can become involved call Lori or Kathy at 682-7425.
+For more information on The BRICK and how you can become involved contact Cheyanne Reeves at: firstname.lastname@example.org or call (715) 682-7425.